webslingur/rungoly/readme.md

         - char: Character to print
         - count: number of char per line
         - lines: number of lines to print
+        - fontColor: Font color for Terminal
+        - backgroundColor: Background color for Terminal
     - message
+        - align: Message alignment with respect to the design length
         - space: Line space above and below the message
         - text: Message text